-Also if you PM me, please keep in mind that I'm just a person.
-I listen to Hamilton, watch Jessica Jones, play Fallout 4, love Robert Asprin books despite myself, can't tell when someone's flirting with me, and try to write every day.
-I wear big shirts because I'm self conscious about the tight ones, worry about getting enough exercise with a sedentary passion, and have a bad next-day if I eat too much pizza.
+Also if you PM me, please keep in mind that I'm just a human being.
+I listen to Hamilton, watch Jessica Jones through cracks in my fingers, play Fallout 4 and cuss when I stumble into an Alpha Deathclaw at 12th level, love Robert Asprin books despite myself, can't tell when someone's flirting with me, and try to write every day.
+I wear big shirts because I'm self conscious about the tight ones, worry about getting enough exercise with a sedentary passion, cry when large swaths of my friends excuse torture so long as it is done to the right sort of people, and have a bad next-day if I eat too much pizza.
 Messages demanding I do X immediately or take down Y post because you didn't like it or "HOW COULD YOU..." will be cheerfully ignored.
 Add in some schoolyard shit talk to this kind of bullshit, and I will do my best Strong Bad "DELETED!" as I ban you.

 ONE: if someone is being a complete ass in the comments, send me a link through PM, and I'll decide what to do.
 (Ban them.
 Warn them.
 Rickroll them.
 Whatever.)
 But I miss 90+% of what's going on in the comments, so don't count on me to step in if you haven't notified me–I probably don't even know it's happening.

 However, if you comment (or PM for that matter) like you're entitled to have MY page be whatever you want in the same way you might scream at the Spokane McDonalds night shift manager because there isn't lobster thermidor on the menu, I can promise you that the conversation will go one of two ways: If you're just being boorish and demanding without regard for the fact that I'm not a robot in a skin suit sent from Khyron Beta Prime to please your every whim, I'll ignore while singing old Starship songs. ("And we can BUILD this dream together...")
 If you're being abusive, I'll ban you.
-There are a QUARTER OF A MILLION of you.
+There are 3/4 OF A MILLION of you.
 Even if I had an interest in keeping everyone happy, I couldn't.
 And I don't have any interest in keeping all of you happy.

 Beyond Hella Huge Point (about social justice)-

 Every goddamned time I post an article or meme or anything that deigns to intersect with how writing and writers affect social issues,

 It's not that they disagree.
 Disagreement I can handle.
 The comments all over this page are filled with disagreement–we're definitely no echo chamber.
-The problem is they either decide to react in the most dismissive and derisive way possible ("This is SJW crap!") in which case this page is not for them, and I don't want to have to deal with them post after post, or they outright lose their composure and abusively attack other members or me for taking the time and energy to attempt to explain the frame of an issue or share a personal perspective on a topic.
+The problem is they either decide to react in the most dismissive and derisive way possible ("This is SJW crap!"
+"Ableism?
+That's insanely [r-word] you [c-word].") in which case this page is not for them, and I don't particularly want to have to deal with that shit post after post...OR they outright lose their composure and abusively attack other members or me for taking the time and energy to attempt to explain the frame of an issue or share a personal perspective on a topic.

 (I think abuse and oppression have a number of shocking parallels, but maybe a post for another time.)

-Y'all are writers, and this is a page about writing.
-You ought to know better than anyone that words carry tremendous power...possibly even to invoke harm.
-Nobody ever silently went to war or committed genocide without words first fueling them.
-No one ever articulated a justification for racism or sexism that caused people actual PHYSICAL HARM without using words to do so.
+Y'all are fucking writers, and this is a page about fucking writing.
+You fucking ought to know better than anyone that words carry tremendous fucking power...possibly even to invoke fucking harm.
+Nobody ever silently went to war or committed genocide without fucking words fueling them first.
+No one ever articulated a justification for racism or sexism that caused people actual PHYSICAL HARM without using fucking words to do so.

 But CENSORSHIP, Chris!
 But FREEZE PEACH!

-Frankly, I'd rather have a smaller following where those who normally run screaming from the comments sections on most of the internet feel comfortable participating in the conversation, than a large following where the Status Quo Warriors speak over and run roughshod over anyone who has the temerity to suggest that maybe arts and humanities do something wacky like affect social perceptions, that representation matters, and that once in a while we might ought to think about such things.
+Frankly, I'd rather have a smaller following where those who normally run screaming from the comments sections on most of the internet feel comfortable participating in the conversation, than a large following where the Status Quo Defenders speak over and run roughshod over anyone who has the temerity to suggest that maybe arts and humanities do something wacky like affect social perceptions, that representation matters, and that once in a while we might ought to think about such things.
 The whole damned world will let the people in power decide what is ridiculous to care about (spoiler: it's always going to be anything that challenges their power in any way).
-Here I want an actually diverse conversation, not just more and louder hostile dismissiveness reinforcing the status quo that actively silences such voices.
+Here I want an actually diverse conversation, not just more and louder and more hostile dismissiveness reinforcing the status quo and actively silencing such voices.

-I care about how to question whether those narratives are reinforcing institutional harm.
-I care about how much of the writing that exists (even wildly popular writing) often reinforces harmful status quos like racism, sexism, heteronormativity, transphobia, and more–things are engrained in many of our narrative tropes or through our lack of or type of representation.
+I care about how to question whether narratives are reinforcing institutional harm.
+I care about how much of the writing that exists (even wildly popular writing) often reinforces harmful status quos like racism, sexism, heteronormativity, transphobia, and more–things are ingrained in many of our narrative tropes or through our lack of or type of representation.
 If you want me to be vapid about the impact of writing and stick to linguistic prescriptivism that makes fun of legitimate English dialects (often in a vaguely racist and definitely classist way) or those who struggle to get the right homonym, drops the same dozen articles (and their knock offs) over and over on how to publish your novel/find an agent/write a query letter, and never really asks you to think hard thoughts about how powerful writing is in creating the stories shape our culture, Writing About Writing is not for you.

-Because maybe....JUST MAYBE, arts and humanities affect social perceptions and that's worth examining once in a while...
+"Because maybe....JUST MAYBE, arts and humanities affect social perceptions and that's worth examining once in a while..."